 The Price Gouging Scam

-The law varies state by state on what defines price gouging, so for the purpose of this article we will go by the California Penal Code.
+The law varies state by state on what defines price gouging, so for the purpose of this article, we will go by the California Penal Code.
 This code states that there has to be a declared emergency and prices have to jump up 10% to be defined as price gouging.

 The District Attorney of San Diego stated that they determine the level of crime by comparing the price of the item before the coronavirus versus what the price is now.
 They then let the business know that they are price gouging which is illegal, and most businesses usually comply.
 Some store owners claim that the price came from the manufacturer or distributor itself.

 The Department of Justice is on the lookout for people who have mass quantities of essential supplies either beyond the limit of normal use, or those looking to make a profit off of it.
-Amazon has had to remove half a million items for sale on its website due to price gouging, and has suspended 6,000 accounts.
+Amazon has had to remove half a million items for sale on its website due to price gouging and has suspended 6,000 accounts.

 The Undelivered Goods Scam

-Shipping Time-Limit: Because of this scam, sellers are obliged by law to either give you an estimated shipping date, or to ship your products out to you within 30 days.
-There is an exception for customers who opened a credit card account in order to purchase a product, which gives sellers a 50 day window to ship your product.
+Shipping Time-Limit: Because of this scam, sellers are obliged by law to either give you an estimated shipping date or to ship your products out to you within 30 days.
+There is an exception for customers who opened a credit card account in order to purchase a product, which gives sellers a 50-day window to ship your product.

 Delay: If there is a delay in the expected shipping date, the company you purchased the product from must notify you.
 If the delay is 30 days or less with no response from you, that means you accept the delay of your item.
-If the delay is more than 30 days with no response from you, then the item must be cancelled and the money must be refunded back to your account.
+If the delay is more than 30 days with no response from you, then the item must be canceled and the money must be refunded back to your account.
 If the company can not meet the revised date, it must notify you again.

 How to Avoid Coronavirus Shopping Scams